KeldorDE/Farm-Buddy/README.md

 # Farm Buddy

-An World of Warcraft AddOn that adds the functionality to Track multiple farmed items.
+A World of Warcraft AddOn that adds the functionality to Track multiple farmed items.
 An notification will appear if the defined goal quantity for an item has reached.

 **Quickstart**
 Alt + Right click on an Item in your Bags or Bank to start tracking.